johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-04.md

 --- abstract

-This document defines an information model and corresponding data model for packet discard reporting in network elements.
-The information model provides a framework for classifying packet loss, to enable automated network mitigation of unintended packet loss, which is implementation indepedent.
-The data model specifies a implementation of this framework in YANG.
+This document defines an information model and corresponding data model for packet discard reporting.
+The information model provides an implementation indepedent framework for classifying packet loss, to enable automated network mitigation of unintended packet loss.
+The data model specifies a implementation of this framework in YANG for network elements.

 ----